vmware-archive/nsx-edge-gen/README.md

 ## Use command line args
 Build/Delete config can be overriden using command line args.

+Built-in templated routed components can be overridden by using command line args.
+Known routed component templates include opsmgr, go-router, tcp-router, diego-brain, mysql-ert, mysql-tile, rabbitmq-tile The uplink ip (assigned for component or to Loadbalancer VIP), instances (# of dedicated ips to loadbalance against), offset (from a given range) can be overridden via command line args for these components

 Refer to [command line usage docs][] for complete set of available args

 Example: